How to tour the Houses of Parliament London

 The Houses of Parliament’s location also has several small gardens surrounding it.
 The Victoria Tower Gardens is a public park along the side of the river south of the palace.
 The other public garden is known as College Green, opposite the House of Lords this is a small triangle shaped common used for a TV interview with sitting politicians.

-Tips for Tours of the Houses of Parliament
+Tips for visiting the Houses of Parliament

 - No photos are allowed of most of the tour due to security